Chettinad egg curry

 - Pierce eggs with a fork randomly.
 Add a tsp of oil and fry them until golden.
 Add a bit of chili powder and salt.
 Keep them aside.

-- Add more oil and fry onions until golden.
-Add ginger garlic paste and saute until the raw smell disappears.
+- Add ginger garlic paste and saute until the raw smell disappears.

-- Add tomato puree and cook until the mixture thickens.
+- Next add tomato puree and cook until the mixture thickens.
 Make sure the raw smell of onion and tomato has gone.

 - Add the ground paste and then water as needed to make gravy.